MicrosoftDocs/Hololens/hololens/hololens-insider.md

 1. Select Yes when the prompted, and when asked for confirmation.

 Certificate should now be removed from the device.

+**Known Issues**
+We are investigating two issues:
+-	During the installation flow, after selecting a certificate from File Picker, the installation dialog UI doesn’t show the selected certificate file although it has been selected.
+Once you select the file, you can proceed with the installation even if you don’t see the file appearing in the dialog.
+-	The File Picker doesn’t recognize .crt files.
+A workaround is to change the file extension to .cer which will make the certificate visible on File Picker.

 ### HoloLens Policies
 New mixed reality policies have been created for HoloLens 2 devices on builds 19041.1349+.
 New controllable settings include: setting brightness, setting volume, disabling audio recording in mixed reality captures, setting when diagnostics can be collected, and AAD group membership cache.